daniele-athome/game-center-tools/README.md

 This repository contains some opinionated scripts that I wrote for my specific purposes:

 * headless Linux gaming system streamed to my TV set via [Sunshine](https://app.lizardbyte.dev/Sunshine/)/[Moonlight](https://moonlight-stream.org/)
-* no keyboard, only a Bluetooth gamepad
+* no keyboard, only a Bluetooth gamepad connected directly to the gaming system
 * XFCE desktop environment
 * Steam Big Picture as main UI

 ## Gamepad battery notifications (`gamepad-power`)

-Dependencies: `udev`, mounted sysfs on `/sys`
+Dependencies: `notify-send`, `udev`, mounted sysfs on `/sys`

 A little systemd service that monitors battery-powered gamepads and sends notifications when the battery charge changes.
 Notifications are sent using `notify-send` which must be installed on the system.
 Battery status detection requires a